Revocation Statuses on the Internet: Characterization results

-{\bf SCT and EV usage:} To measure the CT compliance we looked at the use of Signed Certificate Timestamps (SCTs).
+{\bf Public key types:} \revPAM{}{The modern WebPKI relies on EC (Elliptic Curve)~\cite{koblitz1987elliptic} and RSA (Rivest--Shamir--Adleman)~\cite{rivest1978method} public-key cryptography.} \revPAM{}{Here, we compare the use of different key types and key lengths.} While RSA 2048 is the dominating public key among both revoked (90.44\%) and non-revoked (80.81\%) certificates, there are significant differences in the revocation rates of certificates including different key types.
+For example, certificates with RSA 3072 (4.55\% revocation rate), EC 521 (80.49\%) and RSA with key lengths other than the three most common lengths (6.67\%) all have revocation rates well above average.
+In contrast, EC 256 (0.14\%), EC 384 (0.62\%) and RSA 4096 (1.48\%) all have revocation rates below average.
+These differences are also present when looking at certificates of Let's Encrypt and other CAs separately. {\bf SCT and EV usage:} To measure the CT compliance we looked at the use of Signed Certificate Timestamps (SCTs).
 While all certificates issued by Let's Encrypt have \revPAM{SCTs}{embedded SCTs}, \revPAM{some of the other CAs}{other CAs} do not always \revPAM{include SCTs}{embed the timestamps}.
 Furthermore, among the certificates issued by other CAs, the fraction of certificates that do not contain SCTs was much greater among the revoked (10.04\%) than non-revoked certificates (1.91\%). \revPAM{Part of the reason for these differences are that older certificates (among which we see higher revocation rates) are less likely to be CT compliant, but may also capture that some CAs replace old certificates that are not CT compliant with newer certificates.}{In addition to having longer validity periods, some of the older non-expired certificates lack embedded SCTs.
 Owners and issuers of these certificates may be replacing them with certificates that better meet recent browser requirements~\cite{apple398,ChromeFullCT}.} We have also observed significantly higher revocation rates among EV certificates.
-For example, 1,890 (10.77\%) out of the 17,544 observed EV certificates \revPAM{are}{were} revoked. \revPAM{Furthermore, out of the certificates revoked by CAs other than Let's Encrypt, 1.08\% are EV certificates, but only 0.14\% of the non-revoked certificates.}{Furthermore, for CAs other than Let's Encrypt, 1.08\% of the revoked certificates are EV certificates and 0.14\% of the non-revoked certificates are EV certificates.} \revPAM{Table~\ref{tab:summary-certs} summarize these numbers. }{}
+For example, 2K (10.77\%) out of the 18K observed EV certificates \revPAM{are}{were} revoked. \revPAM{Furthermore, out of the certificates revoked by CAs other than Let's Encrypt, 1.08\% are EV certificates, but only 0.14\% of the non-revoked certificates.}{Furthermore, for CAs other than Let's Encrypt, 1.08\% of the revoked certificates are EV certificates and 0.14\% of the non-revoked certificates are EV certificates.} \revPAM{Table~\ref{tab:summary-certs} summarize these numbers. }{}